 A density layer will also give us a very clear view of what is happening.
 We can create it with the Kernel density algorithm.
-Using the Cholera_deaths layer, its COUNT field as weight field, with a radius of 100, the extent and cellsize of the streets raster layer, we get something like this.
+Using the Cholera_deaths layer and its COUNT field as weight field, and with a radius of 100, we get something like this.